 Review of applications will begin immediately and will continue until the final candidate is selected.
 Send a cover letter; résumé; and names, addresses, and phone numbers of three professional references (all in one PDF) to email@example.com with Library Director Search in the subject line.
 No phone calls please.
 Click here for a full description of the position.

-Review of applications will begin immediately and will continue until the final candidate is selected.
+Review of applications will begin June 16, 2014 and will continue until the final candidate is selected.
 Interested candidates should e-mail one document (preferably pdf) including a letter of application; résumé; and list of three professional references with names, e-mail addresses, and phone numbers to: AD Search via e-mail at firstname.lastname@example.org.
+Previous applicants need not re-apply.
 No phone calls please.

 Positions are posted as they become available.
 Please check back often.